1e1f/js-moss/README.md

 # Moss

 moss is a set of parsing rules for js objects, most often described in YAML-like syntax.
 It is a Turing-incomplete language that looks a bit like YAMl but is closer Kubernetes Helm.
 Moss aims to have serparable layers, each with an opinionated first choice that is ultimately swappable if desired.
+Moss is mainly used to define data input forms.
+You may be accustomed to HTML forms, which are defined by a developer.
+Moss forms are different- they are user-defined, both in their schema and their data.
+Moss forms can draw data and schemas from other Moss forms- together, they form a network not dissimilar to the WWW.

 ## Branches
 Moss "branches" are somewhat like files but with key differences.
 A traditional file separates its data (the file contents) from its metadata (owner, permissions).
 In contrast, a Moss branch is identified by its first line, called a "branch locator".